ehoang0106/terraform-valheim-server/README.md

 ```

 ## Create a meta_data.json file
-You also need to install `AWS CLI` and give the CLI the access by configure in `aws configure`
+You also need to install `AWS CLI` and give the CLI the access by configure in `aws configure`.

 After that, create a meta_data.json in the root folder
 ```json
 {